omonimus1/blog-jade-rubick/content/posts/2022-01-21--objective-expert-model/index.md

 ## Coordination models

-Liaisons are just one of many [coordination models](/coordination-models/).
+Objective Experts are just one of many [coordination models](/coordination-models/).
 Coordination models give you a menu of choices to choose from when solving your leadership coordination issues.

 ## Feedback